shekhar-git-hub/Simple_TensorFlow_Example_Multiply/README.md

 # Steps:

-1. Define the variable
+1. Define the variable.
-2. Define the computation
+2. Define the computation.
-3. Execute the operation
+3. Execute the operation.